 - Get energized by new opportunities and/or challenges?

 - Know how to identify and manage risk in a timely fashion?

 - Maintain a connection with someone to whom they can turn for support in work-related matters?

-- Respond constructively to bad news or unexpected events?
+- Respond constructively and calmly to bad news or unexpected events?

 - Understand that their actions (or inaction) often directly affect the outcome of events?

 - Accept the consequences of those actions and take responsibility for it?